-Pressure cooker sweet and sour meatballs make a quick and easy meal or appetizer for your next get-together!
+Instant Pot cocktail meatballs make a quick and easy appetizer for your next get-together!
 Using frozen meatballs in the pressure cooker saves time and effort!

 Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

-This traditional party food is typically made using grape jelly and BBQ sauce (or sometimes ketchup or Heinz sweet chili sauce), which is simmered in a slow cooker for several hours, creating a sauce similar to a sweet and sour barbecue sauce.
+This traditional easy appetizer recipe is typically made using frozen meatballs, grape jelly and BBQ sauce (or sometimes ketchup or Heinz sweet chili sauce), which is simmered in a slow cooker for several hours, creating a sauce similar to a sweet and sour barbecue sauce.

-They’re a really simple food that almost everyone loves, which makes them such a great party food.
+These Instant Pot cocktail meatballs are a really simple food that almost everyone loves, which makes them such a great party food.
 I’m sure this will become one of your favorite easy Instant Pot recipes!

 I just love how gloriously easy the Instant Pot makes cooking.
 I know so many people are intimidated by it, but it really has simplified meal prep in my home.

 These meatballs are no exception!
 What would normally cook for hours in the slow cooker only requires a cook time of 5 minutes in the pressure cooker.